 All incoming students are required to undergo a criminal background investigation prior to entering the program.
 The University must be able to assure the clinical facilities that our students have been through a criminal background check.

-Quinnipiac has a pre-PA program known as the entry-level master's physician assistant program (ELMPA).
-Students who have successfully completed all requirements of the ELMPA program, as well as the admissions requirements listed above, will also be granted admission to the master of health science physician assistant program.
+Quinnipiac offers the Dual-Degree BS/MHS in Physician Assistant (4 years +27 months) program.
+This entry-level program enables students to participate in a seamless plan to complete their undergraduate and graduate studies.
+Students who have successfully completed all requirements of the dual-degree program, as well as the admissions requirements listed above, will also be granted admission to the master of health science physician assistant program.

 How to Apply

 Quinnipiac's physician assistant program participates with the Central Application Service for Physician Assistants (CASPA).

 The application process does not require submission of scores from the Graduate Record Examination (GRE).

 The deadline for a completed application to CASPA is September 1.